hariramprasanth/eks-cluster-with-terraform/README.md

 - kubernetes CLI

 # Note
-Before creating cluster you need we create private key(for ssh access) in aws console manually.
+Before creating cluster we need to create private key(for ssh access) in aws console manually.
 And use that name in eks-node-group.tf .
 In this repo, I have used `my-test-ssh-key-pair` as my key pair name.

 ## Deploy using Terraform
 1. terraform init
 2. terraform plan
 3. terraform apply

+## Accessing the kubertes cluster from cli
+1. aws eks update-kubeconfig --name my-web-server --region ap-south-1